The challenge of

 How many times have you sat at your desk and tried to focus on a task, only to find that your mind is wandering?
 Despite your best intentions, you just can’t concentrate.
 We’ve all been in this familiar, frustrating situation, and it’s something that can really undermine our performance.

-In this article, we’ll review strategies that you can use to improve your concentration and to reduce your daily distractions.
+In this article, we’ll review strategies that you can use to improve your concentration and reduce your daily distractions.

 Your personal work environment plays a large role in your ability to concentrate.
 The more comfortable and welcoming your environment is, the easier it will likely be for you to stay there and focus.

 Here are some ideas for improving your physical environment:

 Make sure you’re comfortable

 Start by ensuring that your chair and desk are at the right height for you to work comfortably.
 If your chair is too high or your desk is too low, you’ll be uncomfortable, and you’ll be tempted to use this as an excuse to get up and walk away.